marcoscannabrava/m4s-iac/README.md

 # IaC repo for m4s server on Hetzner

-This server runs on a single Hetzner Cloud instance and hosts a blog, [m4s.dev](https://m4s.dev/), and a few other apps.
+This is the IaC (Infrastructure as Code) repo for my personal server that runs on a single Hetzner Cloud instance and hosts a blog, [m4s.dev](https://m4s.dev/), and a few other apps.

+It spins up one Hetzner Cloud box running Ubuntu, installs Docker, configures its firewall, DNS records on Cloudflare, and sets up the local SSH configuration to connect to the new host.

 # Quickstart